-- Use a swirl of a different nut butters.
+- Use a swirl of a different nut butte.

 Key technique: banana bread vs banana cake

-Banana bread is a quick bread, a group of sweet and savory loaves made with chemical leavening instead of yeast.
-Banana bread is usually denser and moister than banana cake, although this Nutella banana bread is rich enough to be called a Nutella and banana cake.
+Like my blackberry lemon loaf cake, banana bread is a quick bread, a group of sweet and savory loaves made with chemical leavening instead of yeast.
+Banana bread is usually denser and moister than banana cake, although this Nutella banana bread is probably rich enough to be called a Nutella and banana cake.

-Quick breads and cakes can both be made using the creaming method.
+Quick breads and cakes are similar in that both can be made using the creaming method.
 That’s the baking method in which you cream butter and sugar together for leavening.
 Then you beat in eggs, and finally you add the dry ingredients.

-Quick breads can also be made using the muffin method.
+However, quick breads can also be made using the muffin method.
 That’s the baking method where you start with the dry ingredients in a large mixing bowl.
 Then you stir the liquid ingredients into the wet ingredients only until the dry ingredients are moistened.
-The muffin method would work with quick breads made with oil or melted butter.
+The muffin method works best with banana bread and other quick breads made with oil or melted butter.

 Recipe tips and tricks